 Cooperative learning can help students understand topics when independent learning cannot.
-Therefore, you will see several opportunities in the instrumentation curriculum for group work.
+Therefore, you will see several opportunities in the Carpentry curriculum for group work.
 To function in today's workforce, students need to be able to work collaboratively with others and solve problems without excessive conflict.
+The Carpentry curriculum provides opportunities for students to work together and help each other to complete complex tasks.